kkphxn/mcb185_homework/participation.md

 	+ I asked Emma if she was doing an assessment with Michelle
 	+ Asked a question in the discord
 	+ Attended class Thursday
-	+ I met Jasmine on Thursday
+	+ I met Jasmine & Steven on Thursday
 	+ Total 5 points
 - Week 3
 - Week 4